-The College defines academic honesty as a fundamental for the growth and acquisition of knowledge, teaching, the open and unhindered circulation of ideas, and a cornerstone of the academic community.
-Academic dishonesty disregards the source of information and ideas and calls into question the accuracy and integrity of educational outcomes and product.
-It compromises the values of the College.
+The College expects and requires academic honesty as fundamental principle for the growth and acquisition of knowledge, teaching, the open and unhindered circulation of ideas, and a cornerstone of the academic community.
+Without acknowledging the sources of information and ideas, this will question the accuracy and integrity of educational outcomes and products.
+This act of academic dishonesty will compromise the integrity of the your education and the College.